jcsoriano/laravel-crud-templates/docs/templates/api.md

 ## Next Steps

-Now that you've learned about the API template, read about how you can customize it (or any template) to fit your project's conventions.
+If the API template doesn't fit your needs, worry not!
+You can create your own template, read further below:

-- Learn about [Customizing Stubs](/templates/customizing-stubs) to modify generated code
+- [Create Your Own Template](/templates/custom) to generate different types of CRUDs beyond the default API pattern
-- Explore [Customizing Field Types](/templates/customizing-field-types) for custom fields
+- Learn about [Customizing Generators](/templates/customizing-generators) to customize or create new generators
-- Understand [Customizing Generators](/templates/customizing-generators) to change generation logic
+- Explore [Customizing Stubs](/templates/customizing-stubs) to modify generated code
-- Create [Your Own Template](/templates/custom) for different patterns
+- Check [Customizing Field Types](/templates/customizing-field-types) to add or customize existing field types